By dentist Dr. Richard Mitchell

 HOWEVER, being younger (say 30 years old) and fit (being a marathon runner or training for an Iron Man triathlon) is no guarantee that you will have only a mild infection.
 There are documented cases of people like this needing to spend 2 weeks in an intensive care unit, on a ventilator.
 This disease is unpredictable, and CAN kill even young people.

 To dispel one myth immediately - normal face masks offer only very minimal protection.
 And that is only for a short time, until they become a little damp.
 Then they are useless in terms of protecting you from getting the virus.
-However they may reduce the virus being expelled by you, if you are already infected.
+However they DO reduce the virus being expelled by you, if you are already infected.
+This protects others, and reduces transmission of the virus between people by about 65%.

 To give you protection against inhaling the virus from someone else, the mask has to be a high-filtration mask that seals against the skin all the way round, like an N95 mask.